 Free radicals are one of the by-products of oxygen use by every cell in our body.
 These substances damage the body's cells through oxidation, the same process that rusts metal and turns butter rancid.
 Oxidation has also been shown to contribute to heart disease, cataracts, aging, and infections.

 The body's cells have a natural defense strategy against free radicals and are able to repair the damage caused by them.
-However antioxidants, such as selenium and beta-carotene, help reinforce this protection.
+Antioxidants, such as selenium and beta-carotene, may help reinforce this protection.
 However, in clinical trials, neither of these agents has been shown to reduce cancer development.
 Studies have shown that antioxidants are best taken as foods as opposed to supplements.
 Some examples of antioxidants are carotene, beta-carotene, and lutein.
 Foods that are good sources of antioxidants include fruits, vegetables, and certain types of tea.

 Other Vitamins and Minerals

-Calcium and Vitamin D. Recent studies have suggested that these two substances may not only strengthen bones, but may also fight off colon cancer.
+Calcium and Vitamin D. Recent studies have suggested that these two substances may not only strengthen bones, but may also help fight off colon cancer.
 Good sources of calcium include: milk, cheese, yogurt, salmon, sardines, and dark-green leafy vegetables such as kale, mustard, and collard greens.
 Sources of vitamin D include salmon, sardines, fortified cow's milk, egg yolks, and chicken livers -- and don't forget the sun.
 Twenty minutes of sun before 10 a.m. and after 3 p.m. is an excellent source of vitamin D.

 Fiber and Your Colon